Kabilan2370/Deploy_a_sample_tomcatapp_using_jenkins/README.md

     ![Alt text](jen/8.png)

-11. Now,you can try to access a jenkins machine using your IP:7079 with a port number.
+11. Now,you can try to access a tomcat on the machine using your IP:7079 with a port number.

     ![Alt text](jen/9.png)